frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 In the spirit of too much is never enough, this article is the first of a series that will exhaustively beat the traditional **Hello World!** trope to death.
 However it is for a good cause, and will go well beyond simply introducing a `main()` function and a `print("Hola Mundo");` statement.

 Frame is intended to be a **<i>system specification markdown language</i>** that can be used to generate both code as well as documentation.
-With that in mind, we will start...
+With that in mind, we will begin...

 ## In the Beginning

-To indicate a system object in Frame we use the `#` symbol:
+To define a **system object** in Frame we use the **`#`** symbol:

 ```
 #World
 ##
 ```

-The `##` symbol ends the specification document.
-And although it does not generate a <i>model</i> as documentation (it's too simple) it does generate some basic code.
+The **`##`** symbol ends the specification document.
+And although this simple system definition does not generate a <i>model</i> as documentation (it's too simple) it does generate some basic code.
 We will be looking at C# for this series of tutorials, but the Framepiler supports generating other languages as well (and will support many many more in the future!):

 ```
 public partial class World {